PEP 725 – Specifying external dependencies in pyproject.toml

 Host dependencies are typically not run during the build process, but only used for linking against.
 This is not a rule though – it may be possible or necessary to run a host dependency under an emulator, or through a custom tool like crossenv.
 When host dependencies imply a runtime dependency, that runtime dependency also does not have to be declared, just like for build dependencies.

-When host dependencies are declared and a tool is not cross-compilation aware
+When host dependencies are declared and a tool which is executing an action

 Specifying external dependencies

-The two types of concrete packages are supported by PURL (Package URL), which implements a scheme for identifying packages that is meant to be portable across packaging ecosystems.
+A “Package URL” or PURL is a widely used URL string for identifying packages that is meant to be portable across packaging ecosystems.
 Its design is:

 scheme:type/namespace/name@version?qualifiers#subpath